ealeixoc-99/engineering-toxicity-monitor/README.md

 ## Automate the application
 We need to automatize the application on differents steps with Jenkins :
-- Build : build and run unit tests on feature branches
+- Build and Test : Deploy the develop branch and run tests on it
-- Test : run other tests and push to release on the develop branch
+- Merge the develop branch into the release/jenkins branch
-- Deployment : wait user for acceptance on the release branch before pushing to master
+- Merge the release/jenkins branch on the master branch
-- Release : deploy on merging with master
+- Then, deploy the master branch

+How it works ?
+- Launch ngrok on the jenkins port with this command : `ngrok http 8080`
+- On your github project, create a webhook with the https ngrok address and add the following string : '/github-webhook/' and desactive the ssh
+- When you push something on the develop branch (or merge) the pipeline will be triggered (think to launch docker before that)

 ## Monitoring (Prometheus)
 The application need to be monitored after the deployment to determine easily and quickly if issue appears, and to resolve it.